603.935.7524

 Currently pursuing a Master of Social Work, Randy’s journey is a testament to continuous learning and a deep-seated commitment to advocate for the most vulnerable.
 As the Executive Director, he envisions Hope for NH Recovery as a beacon of support and transformation in the Manchester community.
 Randy’s story is not just about accomplishments; it’s about inspiring hope, breaking down stigma, and building a community where every individual’s journey is met with empathy, understanding, and a genuine belief in their potential.

-Missy Kimball, Operations Manager
+Missy Kimball, Deputy Director

 Missy Kimball has been in recovery since 2017.
 With her two daughters, Missy has been enjoying family life, balancing that with a career focused on helping people find recovery and reunite with their families.
 As with recovery, Missy has lived experience with DCYF and reuniting with her children.
 This passion for helping people find the help they need, sometimes called systems navigation, powers her both personally and professionally.